emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 received in the Crypto-Binding TLV matches the version sent by the receiver in the TEAP version negotiation.

-Intermediate results are signalled via the Intermediate-Result TLV.
+Intermediate results are signaled via the Intermediate-Result TLV.
 However, the Crypto-Binding TLV MUST be validated before any Intermediate-Result TLV or Result TLV is examined.
 If the Crypto-Binding TLV fails to be validated for any reason, then it is a